syncfusion-content/wpf-docs/wpf/Tile-View/Minimize-TileViewItem.md

 ## Minimize the TileViewItem

-You can minimimize the maximized `TileViewItem` by click on the minimize button.
+You can minimize the maximized `TileViewItem` by click on the minimize button.

 {% tabs %}
 {% highlight XAML %}